hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/ubelix-overview.md

 ### Login node aka.
 Submit node

 A user connects to the cluster by logging into the **submit** host via SSH.
-You can use this host for medium-performance tasks, e.g. to edit files or to compile programs.
+You can use this host for medium-performance tasks, e.g. to edit files or to compile smaller programs.
 Resource-demanding/high-performance tasks must be submitted to the batch queuing system as jobs, and will finally run on one or multiple compute nodes.
 Even long running compile tasks should be submitted as a job on a compute node instead of running it on the submit host.

 ### Batch-Queueing System